ajayvarghese2000/Geiger-Counter/README.md

 ## Code Overview

-The Raspberry Pico acts as an I2C Slave when connected, this slave has the default adress **0x4D**.
+The Raspberry Pico acts as an I2C Slave when connected, this slave has the default address **0x4D**.
 It has 2 16 bit registers in memory to store and access the data from the geiger counter.

 ## Registers